ChrisVo/create-t3-app/www/src/pages/en/usage/env-variables.md

 Define your client-side environment variables schema here.

 To expose them to the client you need to prefix them with `NEXT_PUBLIC`.
-Validation will fail if you don't to help you detect invalid configuration.
+Validation will fail if you don't do this, which will help you detect invalid configurations.

 ### processEnv Object